 Andy Saunders: What were the motivations behind the buyout from ISS last year?

-Noreen Hughes: The key reasons we divested from ISS were because we wanted to control our own destiny – to be more customer centric – and to build upon the Rainbow International brand in the UK, which had become slightly diluted after 17 years under the corporate umbrella.
+Noreen Hughes: The key reasons we divested from ISS were because we wanted to control our own destiny – to be more customer centric – and to build upon the Rainbow Restoration brand in the UK, which had become slightly diluted after 17 years under the corporate umbrella.

 We’re a franchise business and we have to deliver a consistent service across our 51 branches – we are committed to all experiencing the same excellent service across the UK, so we all must have the same service standards and deliver them in the same way to every customer.
 That’s something that can struggle when you are part of a large corporation.

 It took 15 months to get the deal over the line.
-Between us, the other board members and I spoke to every franchisee at least once, and it was amazing how many of them stepped forward to collectively purchase Rainbow International in the UK.
+Between us, the other board members and I spoke to every franchisee at least once, and it was amazing how many of them stepped forward to collectively purchase Rainbow Restoration in the UK.
 The majority of our franchisees took part in the buyout, effectively becoming franchisors.

 Mark McMullen: It’s extremely rare for franchisees to step up and purchase the franchising business.
-The fact that so many did really demonstrates the belief they have in the future of the Rainbow International brand and our markets.
+The fact that so many did really demonstrates the belief they have in the future of the Rainbow Restoration brand and our markets.
 It’s also a reflection of the strength in our group.
 In my 30-year career, I have not come across a stronger national operation.

 Although I joined the company after the divestment, I think the reasoning behind it was very sound.
 The team wanted to put their frustrations behind them and be able to develop a fully customer-centric and sustainable strategy that will stand the test of time and be an attractive proposition for new customers – something that works for all stakeholders.